 You can work on one project or on several in conjunction with others.

-Please fill out the following form if you would like to be a Life Leader (however, we ask that you first read our Policy Statements before applying):
+Please fill out the following form if you would like to be a Life Ambassador (however, we ask that you first read our Policy Statements before applying):